brainly/check-zonesync/README.md

 The tool assumes that for each zone, file pointed by zonedata argument has the correct and the most up2date zone information.
 It is parsed using dnspython python module and stored in scripts memory.
-Then, script connects first to DNS masters defined in his config file and requests AXFR transfer.
+Then, script connects first to DNS masters defined in its config file and requests AXFR transfer.
 If the data rece- ived from master differs from the one obtained from file, script assumes that slaves do not have correct data either and returns warning/critical message to the monitoring system.
 If the data is correct, the script requests AXFR zone